Tanishk-Sharma/Open-URLs/README.md

 <br />
 <div align="center">
     <img src="https://user-images.githubusercontent.com/32167236/137460481-3b7fb839-a59f-4c38-b24b-99088982a42d.png">

-  <h3 align="center">Open URLs</h3>

   <p align="center">
-    Simple tool to open multiple URLs in your web browser at the click of a button!
+     A simple tool to open multiple URLs in your web browser at the click of a button!
   </p>
   <p align="center">
     This Repository contains the script as well as the standalone version for Windows.